-The Web & Communication, THO-WHE
+The Web & Communication, TEL-WAL

 The development of the World Wide Web had a massive impact on the ways in which people interact and communicate, ultimately paving the way for the heavily interconnected world that we live in today.
 Although Internet communication dominates in many spheres of life, other means of communication remain no less important.